Gabrielsoac/desafio-backend-trademap/README.md

 - description -> Descrição do Post.
 - body -> Corpo do Post.
 - created_at -> Data de criação do Post.
-- updated_at -> Data de atualização do Post.""
+- updated_at -> Data de atualização do Post."

 # Solução